 Section 10.
-Right of State to Discriminate Against Non-Residents

-Excepting emergency, non-recurring medical care, use of the courts, and police protection, a State may require no more than twenty-four consecutive months of residency as a condition for any person who has attained nineteen years to be eligible to receive direct financial assistance or other services from the State.
+Right of State to Discriminate Against Non-Residents Excepting emergency, non-recurring medical care and police protection, a State may require no more than twenty-four consecutive months of residency as a condition for any person who has attained nineteen years to be eligible to receive direct financial assistance or other services from the State.